 - a) Graduate Assessment and Program Review Committee shall consist of three faculty members (one being a member of the Graduate Council) elected by the Graduate Council.
-The committee: - (1) plans and oversees five year evaluations of all graduate programs; - (2) conducts studies and systematic reviews of all graduate program offerings; - (3) makes recommendations to the Graduate Council and the provost regarding continuation or discontinuation of graduate programs, related resource allocations, and curricular modifications. - b) Graduate Curriculum and Planning Committee shall consist of three faculty members (one being a member of the Graduate Council) elected by the Graduate Council.
+The committee: - (1) plans and oversees evaluations of all graduate programs following policies detailed in The Assessment and Program Review Committee Statement of Criteria and Policy on the Graduate Council website; - (2) conducts studies and systematic reviews of all graduate program offerings; - (3) makes recommendations to the Graduate Council and the provost regarding continuation or discontinuation of graduate programs, related resource allocations, and curricular modifications. - b) Graduate Curriculum and Planning Committee shall consist of three faculty members (one being a member of the Graduate Council) elected by the Graduate Council.
 The committee: - (1) reviews all graduate courses and recommends to the Graduate Council their acceptance or rejection; - (2) reviews all proposed graduate programs and recommends to the Graduate Council their acceptance or rejection; - (3) conducts long-range planning regarding new graduate courses and programs and reports periodically to the Graduate Council. - c) Graduate Council Governance and Administration Committee shall consist of three faculty members (one being a member of the Graduate Council) elected by the Graduate Council.
-The committee: - (1) revises the Graduate Faculty Membership and Governance document as directed by the Graduate Council: - (2) appoints, if it wills, a subcommittee to review and write descriptions for positions of graduate study administration, any recommendations forthcoming being brought before the Graduate Council in March of each academic year; - (3) reviews yearly the committee structure of the Graduate Council to insure that all responsibilities are delegated and that the structure continues to meet the needs of the graduate program; and - (4) drafts the procedure for graduate faculty consultation regarding the selection of the Director of Graduate Studies. - d) Graduate Admission, Graduate Assistantships, and Degrees Committee shall consist of three faculty members (one being a member of the Graduate Council) elected by the Graduate Council. - (1) Recommend to the Graduate Council standards for graduate admission. - (2) Review appeals to denial of graduate admission and make appropriate recommendations to the Director of Graduate Studies. - (3) Recommend to the Graduate Council policies with regard to terms, criteria, and procedures for graduate assistantships. - (4) Determine which students have completed the requirements for earned graduate degrees and recommend them to the Graduate Council for certification. - (5) Review student petitions regarding graduate degree requirements and make recommendations thereon to the Graduate Council and the provost. - (6) Consider petitions of graduate students who have been denied course transfer or substitution credit.
-The Director of Graduate Studies will render a final decision on the appeal based upon this recommendation. - e) Graduate Council Nominations Committee shall consist of Graduate Council members whose terms are completed at the end of the academic year.
+The committee: - (1) revises the Graduate Faculty Membership and Governance document as directed by the Graduate Council; - (2) appoints, if it wills, a subcommittee to review and write descriptions for positions of graduate study administration, any recommendations forthcoming being brought before the Graduate Council; and reviews periodically the committee structure of the Graduate Council to ensure that all responsibilities are delegated and that the structure continues to meet the needs of the graduate program. - d) Graduate Admission, Graduate Assistantships, and Degrees Committee shall consist of three faculty members (one being a member of the Graduate Council) elected by the Graduate Council. - (1) Recommend to the Graduate Council standards for graduate admission. - (2) Reviews appeals to denial of graduate admission and make appropriate recommendations to the Dean of Graduate Studies. - (3) Recommend to the Graduate Council policies with regard to terms, criteria, and procedures for graduate assistantships. - (4) Consider petitions of graduate students who have been denied course transfer or substitution credit.
+The Dean of Graduate Studies will render a final decision on the appeal based upon this recommendation. - e) Graduate Council Nominations Committee shall consist of Graduate Council members whose terms are completed at the end of the academic year.
 The committee: